The third archetype we need to discuss is that of the Apocalypse.

 The word “apocalypse” comes from a Greek root meaning to uncover, disclose, to lift the veil from what had been concealed.
 Here is the essence of the issue: “End times” is a metaphor for the archetypal cry for initiation.
 It is our own transformation – the death of who we have been – that we both fear and long for.
-And our indigenous souls understand that there is no initiation into a new state of being unless we fully accept the necessary death of what came before, what no longer serves us or our communities.
+We long for it because our indigenous souls understand that there is no initiation into a new state of being unless we fully accept the necessary death of what came before, what no longer serves us or our communities.
 We fear it because our heritage of literal thinking confuses death of the ego with actual, physical demise.

 Barbara Ehrenreich recently rephrased Martin Luther King, Jr.: “The arc of history is long, but it bends toward catastrophic annihilation.”
 She is a proud materialist and she was talking about her own inevitable death.